edoardocattapan/ardo.github.io/_posts/2019-12-12-why-is-there-something-instead-of-nothing?.md

-A powerful thing about paradoxes is that they give a glimpse to a sort of specular absurdity about reality.
+A powerful thing about paradoxes is that they give you a glimpse into a sort of specular absurdity about reality.

 When you’re being too different from everyone else, or too far apart from society, you are actually closer than ever to your inescapable social condition, or just to yourself.
 Any individual trying to be more different than everybody else is actually getting closer to being alike anybody else who is trying as well.